Kingston Bridge, Glasgow: History

-Kingston Bridge was first proposed in 1945 as part of the Glasgow Inner Ring Road scheme.
-After feasibility studies were carried out, William Fairhurst was appointed consulting engineer for the design of the bridge and its approaches and on 15 May 1967 construction began.
-Construction was a joint venture between Logan and Marples Ridgway.
+The bridge was first proposed in 1945 as part of the Glasgow Inner Ring Road scheme.
+After feasibility studies were carried out, William Fairhurst was appointed consulting engineer for the design of the bridge and its approaches and on 15 May 1967 construction began; this was a joint venture between Duncan Logan (Construction) Ltd and Marples Ridgway.
 The eventual cost was £2.4m excluding the approach viaducts (or around £11m in total).
 On 26 June 1970 Kingston Bridge was opened by Queen Elizabeth the Queen Mother.

+The erstwhile Kingston Dock, which was located on the south bank of the river, was closed to allow for construction of the bridge.
+It had been completed in 1867 between Windmillcroft Quay and the former headquarters of the Scottish Co-operative Wholesale Society on Morrison Street, adjacent to where the bridge now stands.
+It was Glasgow's first enclosed dock.
+The dock was eventually closed to navigation in 1966 when work began on the construction of the Kingston Bridge; the basin was subsequently filled in and housing built on the site.
+At the time of construction, however, the Clyde Port Authority still insisted that the bridge have a clearance height of 18 m (60 ft) in order to allow dredgers to go upstream as far as the King George V Bridge.